ReppCodes/website_files/index.md

 ### Who am I?
 I'm a computer nerd with a variety of interests.

-* I currently work as a Software Engineer for a working on a distributed SQL database.
-It's a fork of postgres, my specific areas of interest are backup/restore and the core server code.
+* I currently work as a Software Engineer on a distributed SQL database project.
+It's a fork of PostgreSQL, my specific areas of interest are backup/restore and the core server code.
 Piles of `go` and `c`, and I love it.
 * My previous gig was at a cybersecurity startup, mostly focusing on backend stuff.
 Python, Javascript, Redis, regexes for days.
 * Prior to working in software I worked as a data scientist in the healthcare space, for about 10 years.
 * I completed my MSCS at Georga Tech in Fall 2022.
 I specialized in Computing Systems, with a good amount of infosec coursework mixed in.
-I'm incredibly proud to be part of that institution.
+I'm incredibly proud to have been part of that institution.

 ### Where am I?